repository-service-tuf/repository-service-tuf/docs/source/devel/development.rst

 All BDD tests are in the `Umbrella repository, inside tests/functional <http://github.com/vmware/repository-service-tuf>`_ .

-The BDD tests has the workflow also in the `Umbrella repository
+The BDD tests have the workflow also in the `Umbrella repository
 <http://github.com/vmware/repository-service-tuf>`_ , as a reusable
-Github Workflow, and it is triggered by other worflows/components i.e., before releasing.
+GitHub Workflow, and it is triggered by other workflows/components i.e., before releasing.